 It doesn’t help that the one real breather Tribute takes is just as stuffed full of noise as the remainder.
 Out of My Head starts with a tinkling piano but is soon inevitably swamped in a great swathe of strings.
 From then on it’s business as usual.

 Tribute sounds very much like a soul record built for the top 40 – not that that’s a bad thing necessarily, but if Newman wants to add his name to the list of greats, he could do worse than dialling things back a bit and showing a little more soul.

-Tribute was released on 14th October, for further information or to order the album visit here.
+Tribute is released on 14th October 2013.
+For further information or to order the album visit John Newman’s website here.